flashvpn-io/dns4js/README.md

 # dns4js

-A DNS library for both browser and Node.js environments.
+A DNS library for JavaScript

 ## Installation